vectara/vectara-docs/www/docs/api-reference/rest.md

 - [File Upload API](/docs/api-reference/indexing-apis/file-upload/file-upload): Upload files to a corpus for automatic parsing and document extraction.
 - [List Documents API](/docs/api-reference/admin-apis/corpus/list-documents): Retrieve a list of documents in a specific corpus.
+- [Retrieve Document API](/docs/api-reference/admin-apis/corpus/retrieve-document): Retrieve the content and metadata of a specific document.
 - [Delete Document API](/docs/api-reference/indexing-apis/deleting-documents): Remove a document from a corpus.
+- [Update Document Metadata API](/docs/api-reference/indexing-apis/update-document-metadata): Update the metadata of a document in a corpus.
+- [Replace Document Metadata API](/docs/api-reference/indexing-apis/replace-document-metadata): Completely replace the metadata of a document.

 ### Chats